Jen Beattie: Personal life

-Beattie is the daughter of former Scotland and British Lions rugby union player, John Beattie and the sister of former Scottish rugby union international Johnnie Beattie.
+Beattie is the daughter of former Scotland and British Lions rugby union player John Beattie, and the sister of former Scottish rugby union international Johnnie Beattie.
 She attended Jordanhill School in Glasgow and on signing for Arsenal enrolled at Hertfordshire University.

 In October 2020, Beattie was diagnosed with breast cancer.
+Despite this Beattie scored in Arsenal's 5–0 win over Brighton just three days after being diagnosed.
 She had surgery to remove the lump and, as the cancer had not spread, began radiotherapy instead of chemotherapy.
 Despite treatment Beattie continued to appear for both Arsenal and Scotland.
 Beattie won the Helen Rollason Award for 2021, in recognition of her work since the cancer diagnosis.

 Beattie was appointed Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to association football and charity.
+She was dating television personality and former Love Island winner Amber Gill.
+However, they split in November 2023 due to conflicting work schedules.
+Together with Rachel Yankey and Izzy Christiansen, Beattie presented a podcast on Sky Sports Football YouTube channel, 3 Players and A Podcast.

+On Thanksgiving 2024, Ali Krieger confirmed that she and Jen Beattie were in a relationship.